HarshSaini-in/loginApp/README.md

-🔐 login_webApp
+🔐 loginApp

-   login_webApp is a user authentication system built using Node.js, Express, and MongoDB.
+   loginApp is a user authentication system built using Node.js, Express, and MongoDB.
    It implements the essential functionality required for managing user accounts and handling secure access to an application.

    This project covers key authentication flows, including: